SagarChaandwani/Royal-bank-of-Scotland/README.md

 ![alt text](https://img.shields.io/badge/Status-Production_Ready-darkblue?style=for-the-badge)
 ![alt text](https://img.shields.io/badge/Classification-Confidential-red?style=for-the-badge)

-Professional Context: This portfolio project demonstrates a Risk Intelligence architecture designed during my tenure as a Data Analyst at Ascentiq Solutions.
+> **Professional Context:** This portfolio project demonstrates a Risk Intelligence architecture designed during my tenure as a Data Analyst at **Ascentiq Solutions**.
+>
-Note: While the data modeling, DAX logic, and strategic framework mirror real-world banking implementations delivered for the Royal Bank of Scotland (RBS), the underlying dataset used in this public repository is synthetic to comply with GDPR and NDA regulations.
+> *Note: While the data modeling, DAX logic, and strategic framework mirror real-world banking implementations delivered for the Royal Bank of Scotland (RBS), the underlying dataset used in this public repository is synthetic to comply with GDPR and NDA regulations.*
 ---